nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 * src/ directory with any C or C++ code
 * vignettes/ directory of tutorial vignettes in `.Rnw` or `.Rmd` files
 * data/ directory containing saved R objects in `.rda` files (used for examples or unit tests)
-* inst/ directory for other files including citation instructions, non-standard license definitions, non-standard data formats, etc.
+* inst/ directory for other files including citation instructions, non-standard copyright definitions, non-standard data formats, etc.

 ## DESCRIPTION file